Amritsar Metrobus

-Amritsar MetroBus (Amritsar BRTS) is the bus rapid transit system (BRTS) in the city of Amritsar, Punjab, India.
-Amritsar MetroBus allows easy travel to different places in city like the Golden Temple, Jallianwala Bagh, Guru Nanak Dev University and Khalsa College for nominal fares.
+Amritsar Metrobus (Amritsar BRTS) is the bus rapid transit system (BRTS) in the city of Amritsar, Punjab, India.
+It allows easy travel to different places in the city like the Golden Temple, Jallianwala Bagh, Guru Nanak Dev University and Khalsa College for nominal fares.
 The time gap or frequency between two buses on the same route is five minutes.

-Construction and Operation
+Construction and operation

-The project was commenced on 19 September 2013 and was launched on 28 January 2019 with the cost of ₹545 crore.
+The project was commenced on 19 September 2013, and was launched on 28 January 2019 at a cost of ₹545 crore.
 Construction work started on 26 February 2015.
-In September, 2016, 90% of work was completed.
-Amritsar BRTS is based on Ahmedabad BRTS model and was constructed on the lines of Metrobus (Istanbul).
-Volvo Buses showed its interest in BRTS project at the holy city of Amritsar.
-The Amritsar MetroBus operates with 93 Air-conditioned AT buses by Tata Marcopolo.
-After the launch MetroBus recorder ridership of 41,000 passengers within one week.
+In September 2016, 90% of the work was completed.

+Amritsar BRTS is based on the Ahmedabad BRTS model and was constructed on the lines of Istanbul's Metrobus.

+Volvo Buses showed its interest in the BRTS project at the holy city of Amritsar.

+The Amritsar Metrobus operates with 93 air-conditioned AT buses by Tata Marcopolo.

+The Metrobus recorded ridership of 41,000 passengers in its first week.
 Amritsar BRTS authorities sold more than 8,000 smart cards to daily passengers within a week.

+For the first three months, the project was free of cost for commuters.
 The transportation system is completely free for school students in uniform up to senior secondary classes.
-After launch, for first three month project was free of cost for commuters.